thoughtram/blog/_posts/2014-11-18-the-anatomy-of-a-git-commit.md

 ---
 layout: post
-title: "The anatomy of a Git commit"
+title: The anatomy of a Git commit
-date: "2014-11-18"
+date: '2014-11-18'
+summary: >-
-summary: In this article we explore what a Git commit looks like internally and how Git uses cryptographic tooling to enforce integrity.
+  In this article we explore what a Git commit looks like internally and how Git uses cryptographic tooling to enforce integrity.
 categories: Git
 tags:
   - git
 author: christoph_burgdorf
+related_posts:
+  - Understanding branches in Git
+  - Git Ninja Class in Amsterdam
+  - Going back in time to split older commits
+  - Git Ninja Class comes to Istanbul
+  - Tickets are on sale now!
+  - Announcing our first workshop

 ---

 Ever wondered what a Git commit looks like internally?
 Why it has those long revision identifiers?
 If they are unique or not?
 We are going to look at exactly that!